-61. Since Google cannot be relying on the complainant's consent nor on the necessity for the performance of the contract when processing location data for the purposes linked to the fact that Google's privacy policy mentions "providing advertising" and "understanding how people use our services to ensure and improve the performance of our services" as part of
+61. Since Google cannot be relying on the complainant's consent nor on the necessity for the performance of the contract when processing location data for the purposes linked to the Web & App Activity feature, the only other plausible option is that Google is relying on 'legitimate interests' as per Article 6.1 (f) of the GDPR.
+This assumption is reinforced by the fact that Google's privacy policy mentions "providing advertising" and "understanding how people use our services to ensure and improve the performance of our services"24 as part of